Gareth Bale Profile

 Euro 2016 saw Wales embark on a remarkable run to the semi-finals of the tournament, where they were beaten 2-0 by eventual champions Portugal in France.

-Bale played six matches for Wales at Euro 2016 and scored a total of three goals.
+Bale played six matches for Wales at the tournament, scoring three times.

 Bale's fluency in Spanish came under scrutiny during his time at Real Madrid, and there are contrasting opinions about precisely how much of the language he can speak.